-Our volunteer advocates work alongside our members to assist them towards reaching their financial goals by building uniquely powerful and transformative relationships.
+Volunteer Advocates work alongside our members to assist them in reaching their goals by building uniquely powerful and transformative relationships.

-CEF pairs two volunteers with all of our clients as their long-term Advocates.
+CEF pairs volunteers with all of our Members as long-term Advocates.
 Advocates work alongside our members to assist them towards: